 Assessment without Levels

-Further to reforms to assessment at Key Stage 2 as well as the removal of National Curriculum levels, we now assess our Year 7 and 8 students according to how they are progressing within their Baseline Threshold.
+Further to reforms to assessment at Key Stage 2 as well as the removal of National Curriculum levels, we now assess our students in Year 7 through to Year 9 according to how they are progressing within their Baseline Threshold.

 Baseline Thresholds are the starting points; they are decided using data from a combination of Key Stage 2 Test Results, Reading Age Tests and *Cognitive Abilities Tests (CAT).